 First thing on setting up camp will be to ensure the ground is level and clear of anything that is likely to pierce the floor of your tent.

-Don’t feel though it’s an easy life, cos its not at times.
+Don’t feel though it’s an easy life, because it’s not at times.

 After a hard day on the bike, the idea of finding water, hauling water, locating a wild/stealth camp spot, setting up camp, cooking, bathing in cold water, when all you want to do is lie down and wake up in the morning.

 Breaking camp seems to just take forever.
-Even after months of doing the same packing again and again!
-I did though get 3 hours from wake up, till on the road, down to around 1 1/2 hours on a good morning.
-But I don’t like to rush, so normally 2 hours.
+Even after months of doing the same packing again and again.
+I did though, get three hours from wake up, till on the road, down to around one-and-hours on a good morning.
+But I don’t like to rush, so normally two hours.

-Other times one’s camp site becomes your workshop too.
-Again, I’m near water, so I’m able to fill up my Ortlieb folding water bowl to find a hole in the inner tube.
+I’m near water here.
+So I’m able to fill up my Ortlieb folding water bowl to find the hole in the inner tube.

 Wilderness camping may look tranquil, with the most idyllic locations.
-Don’t be fooled by this photo below.
+But, don’t be fooled by this photo below.
 Sandflies were rampant here.
-It can soon become purgatory if not covered up heap-to-toe.
+It can soon become purgatory if not covered up head-to-toe.

-Firstly, there is the cost.
+Firstly, there’s the cost.
 Paying £10 (US$15) will generally be my budget for the day.
-Next you could well be subjected to what I call the cacophony of the sliding-door-syndrome (camper vans) during the night, as inconsiderate campers go to the loo.
+Next, you could well be subjected to what I call the cacophony of the sliding-door-syndrome (camper vans) during the night, as campers go to the loo or just drunk!

-Not earning a good night’s sleep isn’t conducive to a full day in the saddle.
-This is enough for me to choose a wild/stealth camping spot any day. can offer this.
+Not earning a good nights sleep isn’t conducive to a full day in the saddle.
+This is enough for me to choose a wild/stealth camping spot any day.

-If you do fancy a rural camp ground the Department Of Conversation (DOC) are not bad.
-Not sure though about using them in peak season (Dec to Mar), a lot of camper vans!
+If you do fancy a rural camp ground the Department Of Conversation (DOC) are not too bad.
+Not sure though about using them in peak season (Dec to Mar).
+A lot of camper vans!